sehraramiz/mohsen-in-the-middle/README.md

 - [Repeater](./repeater.py) like burpsuite repeater (mark flows as R and show/hide them)
 - [Sampler](./sampler.py) to extract json fields, query parameters, headers from request/response flows and save to a file for later fuzzing.
 - [No Noise](./nonoise.py) to drop analytic and ad related request so they dont reach the upstream proxy (BurpSuite/Caido/Zap).
+- [Flow Freezer](./freezer.py) to capture and freeze a flow’s response to serve the frozen response for any future requests to the same url.